dopameter/dopameter/doc/configuration.md

 # Configure your `config.json`

-(Mandatory definitions are highlighted in bold)
+(Mandatory definitions are highlighted in bold.)

 ## Input: Corpora of Text Files